-e first 12 weeks GP appointment to confirm pregnancy, discuss booking birth hospital and diabetes in pregnancy team appointments.
-Early pregnancy blood tests including HbA1c.
-Ultrasound at 7-8 weeks (to confirm due date).
-Review of your medications.
-Review blood glucose levels, insulin requirements and blood pressure.
-Discuss CGM or Flash GM with your diabetes health professionals and consider applying for access to these devices through the NDSS.
-Review hypo prevention and treatment plan.
-Review sick day management plan.
-Maintain an adequate diet for pregnancy.
-Continue taking high-dose folic acid supplement (for the first 3 months).
-Keep in touch with how you feel and talk to a health professional if needed.
+The first 12 weeks ☐ GP appointment to confirm pregnancy, discuss booking birth hospital and diabetes in pregnancy team appointments. ☐ Early pregnancy blood tests including HbA1c. ☐ Ultrasound at 7-8 weeks (to confirm due date). ☐ Review of your medications. ☐ Review blood glucose levels and blood pressure. ☐ Review of insulin requirements (if relevant). ☐ Review hypo prevention and treatment plan (if relevant). ☐ Review sick day management plan. ☐ Maintain an adequate diet for pregnancy. ☐ Continue taking high-dose folic acid supplement (for the first 3 months). ☐ Keep in touch with how you feel and talk to a health professional if needed